|1938 Xmas Party (courtesy of Strellett family)|

 |Harry Penn as an Infantry Officer in WW1|

 The following year, on 24th June 1940, Rene, John and Patricia left UK to join Harry in Hong Kong, by this time the Suez Canal was closed, so they sailed across the Atlantic to Montreal on the SS Duchess of Bedford.
 They then went by rail to Vancouver with the intention of taking passage across the Pacific to Hong Kong.
 However, by the time they reached the west coast, the Compulsory Evacuation Ordinance had been issued.
 This required women and minor children, other than women employed in essential services, to evacuate Hong Kong.
 Those that were evacuated were sent first to Manila and then to Australia.
-As a result of the ordinance they would not have been able to land in Hong Kong.
+As a result of the ordinance, they would not have been able to land in Hong Kong.
 The family, therefore remained in British Columbia still hoping to be able to return to Hong Kong at some later stage.
-Once war started in the Pacific in December 1941, this became impossible, and the family moved to Toronto on the east coast, in the summer of 1942, hoping to find passage back to UK.
+Once the war started in the Pacific in December 1941, this became impossible, and the family moved to Toronto on the east coast, in the summer of 1942, hoping to find a passage back to the UK.

 |Rene, John and Patricia Penn in Canada|

 "Eastbourne broke up on 19th and my mother collected me.
 We eventually arrived back at Belmont Station late that evening, and were approached on a very dark platform by a man who said 'may I carry your bags madame' - AHP !
-A complete stranger to me!"AHP's infantry company was in the thick of action in the Battle for Hong Kong.
-Initially his two infantry platoons and the Bren gun carrier platoon were deployed around Kai Tai airfield.
+A complete stranger to me!"AHP's infantry company was in the thick of the action in the Battle for Hong Kong.
+Initially, his two infantry platoons and the Bren gun carrier platoon were deployed around Kai Tai airfield.
 The Bren gun carriers and Medium Machine Gun (MMG) sections were ordered to facilitate the withdrawal of the Royal Scots on the left flank of the Gin Drinkers Line following the decision to effect the military evacuation of the Mainland.
 After the withdrawal from the Mainland, AHP had one platoon deployed at Repulse Bay View and one platoon deployed to defend Sanatorium Gap.
 The carrier platoon was based at Windy Gap on the Shek-O Road.
 AHP established his Coy HQ at the Tai Tam Bungalow located on a knoll at Gauge Basin.
 On the night of the Japanese landings, AHP went up to Sanatorium Gap to join his No. 1 Platoon.
-The platoon had a section of men defending pillbox (PB) No. 45 on the north facing slope of Mt Butler.
+The platoon had a section of men defending pillbox (PB) No. 45 on the north-facing slope of Mt Butler.
 The rest were located at the gap, forming a line running east to west.
 The platoon defending PB 45 and Sanatorium Gap ended up being in the path of two Japanese battalions.
 They were involved in a fierce firefight before being pushed back to Gauge Basin.
 The Japanese troops having overrun the defences continued straight up the path to the crest of Mount Parker.
 What was left off No. 1 Platoon formed a defensive line around the howitzer battery at Gauge Basin.
 In mid-morning on 19th December all troops in the eastern sector of the Island were ordered to withdraw to the Stanley Perimeter.

 AHP's company was involved in the battle around Notting Hill, Red Hill and the Tai Tam X-Roads on 20th and 21st December.
-During a brigade counter attack on the Tai Tam X-Roads on 21st December AHP was shot in the face whilst engaging enemy troops on Red Hill.
+During a brigade counter-attack on the Tai Tam X-Roads on 21st December AHP was shot in the face whilst engaging enemy troops on Red Hill.
 He was taken to St Stephen's College Hospital at Stanley, but he discharged himself and re-joined No. 1 Coy.
-He discharged himself just before the massacre of patents and medical staff by Japanese soldiers which occurred on 25th December at St Stephen's College Hospital.
+He discharged himself just before the massacre of patients and medical staff by Japanese soldiers which occurred on 25th December at St Stephen's College Hospital.
 He survived the period of brutal incarceration and stayed on in Hong Kong after liberation to get the Bank Line's Hong Kong office up and running.
 AHP was repatriated by air to UK flying in an RAF Dakota.

 Following repatriation leave, demobilisation, and having spent some time at The Bank Line's Head Office in London, AHP and Rene returned to Hong Kong in 1946.
 In 1948 AHP became Chairman of the Hong Kong Club and Steward of the Royal Hong Kong Jockey Club, a position he retained until he left Hong Kong in 1963.
 He enjoyed golf and captained the Royal Hong Kong Golf Club for two periods.
-He retired from The Bank Line in 1957, but stayed on in Hong Kong for a few more years, finally leaving for UK in 1963.
+He retired from The Bank Line in 1957, but stayed on in Hong Kong for a few more years, finally leaving for the UK in 1963.
 They settled at Effingham in the picturesque Surrey Hills.
 Harry passed away in 1972 and Rene in 1982.
 John Penn followed in his father's footsteps into the shipping business, and like Harry worked in Hong Kong for many years.
 John and Patricia currently live in Australia.